stateless-solutions/markdown-content/viem.md

 <br>

 The `identities` field is the list of the known providers in your bucket.
-You can see these corresponding identities when you create a new bucket, or from an existing one in the cli by running: `stateless-cli buckets list`.
+You can see these corresponding identities of an existing bucket in the cli by running either: `stateless-cli buckets list` or `stateless-cli buckets view`.

 <br>